 Hearing changes are a natural part of aging.
-Your ability to hear is complex and is affected by more than your age or your exposure to loud noises.
+Your hearing ability is complex and is affected by more than your age or exposure to loud noises.
 Once your hearing is damaged, it may be gone for good.
-That is why it is important to take care of your ears and your hearing.
+That is why it is essential to take care of your ears and your hearing.

 Here are five factors linked to your hearing health and advice on how you can promote good hearing health:

 Did you know your hearing health and your heart health are closely connected?
 A study by the American Journal of Audiology revealed that reduced blood flow caused by cardiovascular issues impacts your ears’ ability to intake and comprehend sound efficiently.